Glossary of Terms

 A protected area of beautiful countryside, wildlife and cultural heritage.
 There are two National Parks in Scotland, each managed by a National Park Authority.

 A census is the procedure of gathering and recording information about the members of a population.
 Scotland’s Census is the official count of every person and household which takes place once every ten years.

 The information collected paints a picture of local communities and nationwide trends.
 Census statistics are vital to help to plan for the future - in making decisions about the transport we need, the housing, schools and local services, and in helping to allocate funding for these national and local services.
 The census is run by the National Records of Scotland (NRS) which produces a wide range of regular, high quality, professional statistics.

 Themed tables that were produced for the 2001 Census.

-Census Enumeration Districts (EDs) are used in Scotland for the purposes of census data collection.
-Each ED is created by combining a number of postcodes.
-A census enumerator is assigned an ED and it is their responsibility to deliver the census questionnaires to the addresses within that area.
+Census Enumeration Districts (EDs) were used in Scotland for the purposes of census data collection.
+Each ED was created by combining a number of postcodes.
+A census enumerator was assigned an ED and it was their responsibility to deliver the census questionnaires to the addresses within that area.
 In the past EDs were also the base unit for census outputs, but Census Output Areas (OAs) were introduced for this purpose in 1991 (Scotland) and 2001 (rest of the UK).